Tempe railway station

 Tempe railway station is a heritage-listed railway station located on the Illawarra line, serving the Sydney suburb of Tempe in New South Wales, Australia.
-It is served by Sydney Trains T4 line services.
+It is served by Sydney Trains' T4 Eastern Suburbs & Illawarra Line services.
 It was originally built in 1884.
 The 1884 buildings were designed by the New South Wales Government Railways and built by C. Mayes; the 1918 footbridge was manufactured by Dorman Long.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Tempe station opened on 15 October 1884 on the same date as of the Illawarra line from Redfern to Hurstville with two side platforms.
 It was referred to during the planning stages as Cooks River railway station, but opened under the Tempe name.
 It was built as a double-track station (as at Sydenham) to service what was planned to be a large residential area; however, development of the area was much slower than originally envisioned.

 Unlike Sydenham, Tempe had a small goods siding immediately eastward of the station in 1890.
 The original buildings included brick second class platform buildings on two brick-faced platforms and a brick Station Master's residence (all of which are still extant) as well as a brick Gatekeeper's cottage (since demolished).
 The former Tempe Station Master's residence is to the east adjacent to Platform 4, but now in private ownership.

 The steel overhead footbridge was built in 1918, with steel stairs to the platforms, just prior to the quadruplification of the line in 1919.
 The lines through Tempe were quadruplicated in 1919, with the western platform converted to an island platform and a new side platform built.
 In 1926, the line was electrified as far as Oatley.
-Since 1943, the Platform 4 building (presumably c.
-1919) has been demolished and replaced with a modern platform canopy.
+The Platform 4 building (presumably c.
+1919) was demolished and replaced with a modern platform canopy at some point after 1989.

+c.
 1993 the overhead booking office was reclad and reroofed.

 Prior the opening of Wolli Creek station and the Airport line in May 2000, Tempe was the junction between the East Hills and Illawarra lines, and local East Hills services stopped at the station utilising Platforms 1 and 2.
 Most of the East Hills line services now run via the Airport line and those peak hour services running via Sydenham do not stop at Tempe.

 To the north of the station lies the junction with the Metropolitan Goods line and the XPT Service Centre.